Home / FoodPoisoning / Irritable Bowel Syndrome (IBS) Lawyer

 The Health Care Costs of Post-Infectious Irritable Bowel Syndrome

-PI-IBS is often missed when people bring a food poisoning claim, and this error can be a costly one.
+PI-IBS is often missed when people bring a food poisoning claim, and this error can be costly.
 PI-IBS can be much worse than the initial illness and have life-long consequences.
 In the U.S. more than $25 billion is spent on managing patients with IBS through direct costs of health care and indirect costs of absenteeism from work.[iii]
 Patients with IBS have 3 times the rate of missing work than persons without IBS as they have long periods of disability.[iv]
 The level of productivity in patients with IBS averages 35% less compared with people without IBS.[v]

 In addition, Patients with IBS make a significantly greater number of healthcare visits each year compared with non-IBS patients.[vi]
 A number of studies have looked at the annual cost of care of patients with the diarrhea form of IBS (IBS-D).
 In a study of managed care costs, IBS compared with non-IBS controls increased annual medical costs by 49%.[vii]